Tommy Seymour

 Thomas Samuel Fenwick Seymour (born 1 July 1988) is a Scottish former professional rugby union player.
 He made 55 international appearances for the Scotland national rugby union team 2013–2019, scoring 20 tries which placed him fourth-top try scorer for the country.
 He played in two world cups and the 2017 British & Irish Lions tour to New Zealand.
-His regular playing position is wing.
+His regular playing position was wing.

 Early life

 Seymour was born in Nashville and spent his first nine years in the United States before his father's job took the family overseas, first to Dubai for eighteen months and later to Belfast.
 He attended Down High School.

 Club career

 Seymour was drafted to Marr RFC in the Scottish Premiership for the 2017-18 season.

-Seymour was drafted to Currie in the Scottish Premiership for the 2018-19 season.
+He was drafted to Currie in the Scottish Premiership for the 2018-19 season.

 Seymour played for Glasgow Warriors in the Pro14, having previously represented Ulster.
 He was named in the Pro12 Dream Teams at the end of the 2014/15 and 2016/17 seasons.
-In April 2021 he announced his retirement from all professional rugby.
+In April 2021, he announced his retirement from all professional rugby.